 - Review all submissions objectively, fairly, and professionally.

 - Reveal any ethical misconduct encountered while reviewing to the Chief Editor for further action.

 - Should ensure the originality of a submission and be alert to any plagiarism and redundant publication.

 - Must not discuss the content of the submission without permission.

 - Adhere to the time allocated for the review process.
-Requests for extension to review the submission is at the discretion of the Chief Editor.
+Requests for extension to review the submission are at the discretion of the Chief Editor.